Book a service

 What’s included in a car service?

-What’s included in your car service depends on which type you choose.
+What’s included when you book a car service depends on which type you choose.
 All services include a visual check.
 For example, looking at the bodywork and wheels.
 They’ll also check things like your brakes and gearbox are working properly.
 If you have an electric or hybrid car, they’ll check your charging ports, cables and connections.

 Whenever your oil and filter need replacing